Free Kitchen Hacks eBook

 Overhead shot of two Mediterranean Quinoa Bowls

-Storing and Reheating Leftover Mediterranean Quinoa Bowl
+How I Store and Reheat Leftover Roasted Veggie Mediterranean Quinoa Bowl

 If you have leftovers of your assembled vegetarian quinoa bowl, you can store it in an airtight container in the refrigerator for up to 5 days.
 You can enjoy the leftovers cold (preferred) or reheat it in the microwave until thoroughly heated.